KDAB/knut/docs/API/script/textdocument.md

 #### <a name="selectNextLine"></a>**selectNextLine**(int count = 1)

-Selects the next line, repeat the operation \a count times.
+Selects the next line, repeat the operation `count` times.

 #### <a name="selectNextWord"></a>**selectNextWord**(int count = 1)